flashz7/pomodoro-timer/README.md

 # pomodoro-timer
-Fully functional Pomodoro Timer built in Python
+Fully functional Pomodoro Timer built in Python.

+I actually use this timer for my study sessions!
+Enjoy, and I hope that you find it useful!